-This information is provided as reference only, as using the RSU driver directly is not recommended or supported.
+Note: This information is provided as reference only, as using the RSU driver directly is not recommended or supported.
 Instead, use the LIBRSU or RSU client directly to perform the RSU tasks.

-Linux is a rapidly changing community project.
-The information from this section is valid for Linux kernel version 5.4.114-lts, was changed from version 4.9.78-ltsi, and may change again in the future.
+Note: Linux is a rapidly changing community project.
+The information from this section is valid for Linux kernel version 5.4.114-lts, and may change again in the future.

-- RSU Status and Error Codes on page 117
+- RSU Status and Error Codes on page 114

-- Exercising the RSU Client on page 84
+- Exercising the RSU Client on page 81

-- Configuration File on page 138
+- Configuration File on page 134

-- Firmware Version Information on page 33
+- Firmware Version Information on page 30